algesten/str0m/README.md

 Samples are not suitable to use directly in UDP (RTP) packets - for one they are too big.
-Samples are therefore further chunked up by codec specific packetizers into RTP packets.
+Samples are therefore further chunked up by codec specific payloaders into RTP packets.

-Str0m's API currently operate on the "sample level".
-From an architectural point of view, all things RTP are considered an internal detail that are largely abstracted away from the user.
-This is different from many other RTP libraries where the RTP packets themselves are the the API surface towards the user (when building an SFU one would often talk about "forwarding RTP packets", while with str0m we would "forward samples").
+Str0m also provides an RTP level API.
+This would be similar to many other RTP libraries where the RTP packets themselves are the the API surface towards the user (when building an SFU one would often talk about "forwarding RTP packets", while with str0m we can also "forward samples").

-Whether this is a good idea is still an open question.
-It certainly makes for cleaner abstractions.
+Str0m defaults to the "sample level" which treats the RTP as an internal detail.
+The user will mainly interact with:

+1. [`Event::MediaData`] to receive full "samples" (audio frames or video frames).
+2. [`Writer::write`][crate::media::Writer::write] to write full samples.
+3. [`Writer::request_keyframe`][crate::media::Writer::request_keyframe] to request keyframes.

 #### RTP mode

 str0m has a lower level API which let's the user write/receive RTP packets directly.
-Using this API requires a deeper knowledge of RTP and WebRTC and is not recommended for most use cases.
+Using this API requires a deeper knowledge of RTP and WebRTC.

 To enable RTP mode